 working hours: Mon-Fry 9-21 Sat-Sun 10-21

 This is the first and only cafè of its kind in Rome.
-The Anticafé is more of a coworking space.
+The Anticafé is more of a coworking space with the look of a cute coffee shop.
 You can sit as long as you pay your time, €4/ hour, €14/day, €100/month.
-Usually it is very silent inside, everybody is working or studying, there are a few couches and a dozen of tables with chairs.
-Since you pay by hour, you don’t need to buy anything inside.
+Usually, it is very silent inside, everybody is working or studying, there are a few couches and a dozen of tables with chairs.
+Since you pay per hour, you don’t need to buy anything inside.
 There’s a buffet of refreshments, coffee, teas, juices, cakes, biscuits, and water of course.
-It is a very relaxing place where to concentrate and get things done.
+It is a very relaxing place where to concentrate and probably the best cafe in Rome where to get your work done.

 Via Cicerone, 25